Skip to Content

 While you can’t make this swap with nutella (its first 3 ingredients are sugar, palm oil, and hazelnuts!), any high-quality chocolate spread can be used as long as its first or second ingredient is cocoa powder.
 The other top ingredient should be a nut or sweetener of some kind.

-This swap can be used in any batter, fudge, or frosting, but you’ll need to offset either the sugar or the sugar & nuts/oils added.
+How Much to Use: this swap can be used in any batter, fudge, or frosting, but you'll need to offset either the sugar or the sugar & nuts/oils added.
 Usually this means swapping chocolate spread for cocoa powder in a 2:1 or 3:1 ratio, checking the nutrition facts of your particular chocolate spread to see how much of it is sugar.

 Hot Cocoa Mix (Hot Chocolate Mix)